lachlanchen/LazyingArtCoin/lazyartcoin/README.md

 - Launch checklist that mirrors the Hardhat workflow.
 - FAQ for community transparency.
 - Wallet-enabled dashboard that connects via MetaMask and reads live LAC balances using `ethers.js`.
+- A control center (`settings.html`) that guides you through deployment, treasury minting, and pause controls—no CLI required once your wallet is funded.

 ### Local preview